fromYuechenimportQi/BIGCrawler_Pyver/README.md

 # BIGCrawler
-Crawler program for BIG databases
+Crawler program for BIG databases written by Python

+The GOver BIGCrawler is here https://github.com/yueyue970506/GOver_BIGCrawler, which is faster and precise

 ```
 python setup.py install